Uchii1/Software-Development-Module/Week_8-Concept_of_Recursion_in_Programming/README.md

 # README File
-# Week 8 Consolidation Task : Fibonacci Sequence Programme
+# Week 8 Consolidation Task: Fibonacci Sequence Programme

 ## INTRODUCTION
 This is a Command Line Interface programme to print the Fibonacci sequence to a requested number of terms.
 The programme uses two recursive functions.
 One function ensures the requested number of terms is a positive integer, and the other, which is the main function, calculates the Fibonacci number.